SpellholdStudios/Rolles/README.md

 ## <a name="intro" id="intro"></a>Overview

-This mod adds Rolles, a new smith in Waukeen's Promenade above the entrance to Adventurer's Market, who can forge and upgrade items.
-He also sells ready things.
+This mod adds Rolles, a new smith in Waukeen's Promenade above the entrance to Adventurer Mart, who can upgrade items.
+He also sells scrolls and a few items.

 Please read <a href="https://raw.githubusercontent.com/GwendolyneFreddy/Rolles/master/rolles/readme/rolles-readme-english.txt">rolles-readme-english.txt</a> for details.